mvdh7/dreamcoat/docs/send.md

-# Sending plots by email
+# Sending data by email

+## Sending data

-To send things by email with dreamcoat you will first need to set up a Gmail account with an app-specific password.
+To send data by email with dreamcoat you will first need to set up a Gmail account with an app-specific password.
 This account is used to send the emails and its username goes into the `gmail_username` kwarg below.

 To attach all files with a given path and extension to an email and send it, use